 Genotype: It is the genetic makeup of an individual, which may or may not be expressed outside depending upon the dominance.

-Gene: It is called the basic unit of inheritance responsible for transferring traits from generation to generation.
+Gene: It is the basic unit of inheritance responsible for transferring traits from generation to generation.

-Allele: This is a variation in the form of a single gene; they may be normal or abnormal, they may alter function, or they may be unrecognizable phenotypically.
+Allele: Allele is a variation in the form of a single gene.
+Alteration can be structural, functional, and may be unrecognizable phenotypically.

 Locus: the location on the material of inheritance (chromosomes); the location of the allele, explaining some of its transference.

-Autosomal: Referring to the chromosomes that do not impart sexual characteristics; there are 22 pairs in humans.
+Autosomal: Referring to the chromosomes that do not impart sexual characteristics.It refers to explain the 22 somatic pair of chromosomes excluding the last pair in humans.

-Sex-linked inheritance:Inheritance because of a recessive gene found in sex chromosomes (the X chromosome of the X and Y chromosomes in humans and drosophila) is called sex-linked inheritance.
+Sex-linked inheritance:Inheritance because of a recessive gene found in sex chromosomes (the X chromosome found in the XY chromosomes set in humans and drosophila) is called sex-linked inheritance.
 This is primarily a trait observed in males.
 Generally, colour blindness occurs in a male child born to a carrier X′X female and a normal XY male.

 Heterozygote: An individual having two different alleles of a particular gene or genes, and so giving rise to varying offspring.